 4. Daylight Savings - in the fall we get an extra hour of sleep, in the spring the time of sunset at the beginning compared to the end, is extended by almost TWO hours!

 5. Rain.
-I love most "adverse" weather, but rain is my favorite by far... the sound, the smell, the nourishment it gives the land (and me), the greenery it creates, the sense of refreshment it leaves after it's gone...
+I love most "adverse" weather, but rain is my favorite... the sound, the smell, the lushness it creates, how it nourishes the land (and me), the sense of refreshment after it's gone...
 YUM!

 6. Clouds.
 For bringing a sense of calm, enshrouding the air, and providing a dramatic backdrop for the landscape.